Help - Maintaining your approvals - Radiation Assurance

 Radiation Assurance

-If you will be changing any of the information in Part B Section 3 of the IRAS Form, you should notify Radiation Assurance of this by submitting:
+If you’ll be changing any of the information in Part B Section 3 of the IRAS Form, you should notify Radiation Assurance of this by submitting:

 This page provides guidance on how you should prepare and submit your change/amendment to Radiation Assurance.
-Please note that any changes to Part B Section 3 will only be accepted through Radiation Assurance where one of the following criteria are met:
+You should note that Radiation Assurance will only accept changes to Part B Section 3 where one of the following criteria are met:

 If you meet neither of these criteria then you should follow your local processes to update Part B Section 3.

-For information on notifying an amendment to other relevant review bodies, please refer to the amendment guidance for all review bodies here.
+For information on notifying an amendment to other relevant review bodies, refer to the amendment guidance for all review bodies.

 This page provides the following information: